natecook/jennajuby/site/content/post/paris-france.md

 title: 'Paris, France'
 date: 2024-01-30T01:41:29.464Z
 description: >-
-  The summer of 2022 we took Dean on his first trip to Paris!
-We only spent a short time there before heading off to Spain but as always...Paris delivered.
+  During the summer of 2022 we took Dean on his first trip to Paris!
+We were only there for a short time before heading off to Spain but as always...Paris delivered.
 image: 'https://djh82r8xhqebh.cloudfront.net/uploads/2022/Paris+Blog/ParisBlog-36.jpg'
 gallery:
   photos: